Congratulations on your new domain purchase! :)

 Sometimes you can simply map your domain with your email address and get a new professional and branded email address.
 Having a professional email address makes your contact information more credible, easy to remember and branded.

-For example, instead of email@example.com or Sam.firstname.lastname@example.org you can easily get a professional email@example.com, firstname.lastname@example.org, email@example.com and even firstname.lastname@example.org (haha).
+For example, instead of email@example.com or Sam.firstname.lastname@example.org you can easily get a professional email@example.com, firstname.lastname@example.org, email@example.com and even firstname.lastname@example.org seems to be a good email name idea (haha).

 You just need to signup for Gsuite (formerly known as Google Apps).
 It just costs $7.5 per month.